JordanBandur/auto-sentinel/README.md

 - **cli-progress**: A simple and easy to use progress bar for command-line/terminal applications
 - **sanitize-html**: Library for sanitizing HTML
 - **html-entities**: Library for decoding and encoding HTML entities
+- **multer**: Middleware for handling multipart/form-data, which is primarily used for uploading files
+- **nodemailer**: Module for sending emails from Node.js applications
+- **obd-parser**: Library for parsing OBD-II data, used for vehicle diagnostics
+- **puppeteer**: Headless Chrome Node.js API for generating screenshots, PDFs, and automating web page interactions
+- **sanitize-html**: Library for cleaning up user-submitted HTML, removing potentially dangerous or unwanted tags and attributes
+- **twilio**: Library for interacting with the Twilio API to send messages and make phone calls

 ### Frontend
 - **react**: Library for building user interfaces